 Support: Gallery wrap stretched canvas

-Description: This is a painting depicting the full moon rising to light up the night sky.
-The moon appears above a silhouetted line of trees in the foreground and a star-filled sky in the background.
+Description: This is a painting of the full moon rising to light up the night sky.
+The moon appears above a line of trees that are in silhouette in the foreground and a star-filled sky in the background.
 This beautiful piece of art will look great in the home or office of anyone who enjoys gazing at the night sky.

-This full moon painting does not require a frame as the painted image extends around the edges of the canvas.
-Hand-painted and signed by fine artist Teresa Bernard.
+This full moon painting does not require a frame because the painted image extends around the edges of the canvas.
+This piece is hand-painted and signed by fine artist Teresa Bernard.

 The east Texas moon is the inspiration behind Full Moon Rising.
 My favorite time to take a walk is in the late evening before turning in for the night.
 On a cloudless or nearly cloudless night, I love looking up into the night sky and seeing the stars and moon.
-I especially love the times when the moon shines so brightly it lights up the night so it looks almost like day!
-Just one of the many “bennies” of country living.
+I especially love it when the moon shines so brightly that it lights up the night and makes it appear almost like day!
+This is just one of the many “bennies” of country living.

 The Far Side of the Moon